EconomyLens.com

 Emergency responders were dispatched to US Steel's Clairton Coke Works following explosions at the plant in Clairton, Pennsylvania that left at least one person dead and dozens injured. ©AFP

-Clairton (United States) (AFP) – At least one person died and dozens were wounded Monday after blasts at a US Steel plant in the state of Pennsylvania, officials said.
+Clairton (United States) (AFP) – Two workers died and 10 were wounded Monday after blasts at a US Steel plant in the state of Pennsylvania, officials said.
 “Multiple explosions occurred today at U.S. Steel Clairton Coke Works,” the state’s Governor Josh Shapiro said in a post on X, naming a plant some 15 miles (25 kilometers) outside the city of Pittsburgh.

 Related